Wendel0894/Atv1SD-ChatComPubSub/README.md

 ## Back-end
-To run the code, go to the project's backend directory, enter the src folder and run the following commands:
+To run the code, go to the project's backend directory, and run the following commands:

 ### Install requisites:
 * `yarn install`